|

 activities.

-Some examples of the art & craft work produced at
+Some examples of the art

-Sunday School are
+our Sunday School are

 shown below: